d2l-ai/d2l-en/chapter_recommender-systems/seqrec.md

 ```

 ## Sequential DataLoader
 To process the sequential interaction data, we need to reimplement the Dataset class.
 The following code creates a new dataset class named `SeqDataset`.
 In each sample, it outputs the user identity, her previous $L$ interacted items as a sequence and the next item she interacts as the target.
 The following figure demonstrates the data loading process for one user.
 Suppose that this user liked 8 movies, we organize these eight movies in chronological order.
-The lastest movie is left out as the test item.
+The latest movie is left out as the test item.
 For the remaining seven movies, we can get three training samples, with each sample containing a sequence of five ($L=5$) movies and its subsequent item as the target item.

 ![Illustration of the data generation process](../img/rec-seq-data.svg)